cutright/DVHA-MLCA/README.md

 ```
 mlca <init-scanning-directory>
 ```
-If you've cloned the project, but did not run the setup.py installer, launch DVHA with:
+If you've cloned the project, but did not run the setup.py installer, launch DVHA-MLCA with:
 ```
 python mlca/main.py <init-scanning-directory>
 ```